 Fruit Ninja did not overwhelm players with complex instructions and gesture combinations.

 The developers knew their target audience was the casual gamer and kept instructions simple, like “Slice Fruits” and “Avoid Bombs”.

 The “easy to learn but difficult to master” mechanic of the game proved to be appealing to most mobile gamers, making Fruit Ninja a crowd favorite among users across a wide range of age groups.

 Fruit Ninja first debuted on the Apple App Store for the iPhone (and released later on for the iPad).

-It was only a matter of time before the developers ported Fruit Ninja to a variety of platforms and consoles like Android, Windows, PS Vita and Xbox.
-This helped Fruit Ninja to broaden their user base, attract new users and sustain their prominence in the casual gaming scene.
+It was only a matter of time before the developers ported Fruit Ninja to a variety of platforms and consoles like Android, Windows, PS Vita, and Xbox.
+This helped Fruit Ninja to broaden their user base, attract new users, and sustain its prominence in the casual gaming scene.